Write a little about yourself. Just a paragraph will do.

 courteous enough to write back saying "no thanks."
 And if you're

-not going to do that, I suggest you delete from your profile where
+not going to do that, I suggest you delete from your profile the

-you say "I will absolutely answer every e-mail I receive."
+part where you say "I will absolutely answer every e-mail I

 And we now return you to our regularly scheduled, um, text.

 Triathlete.
 Yes indeedy.
-The 2015 season will begin soon.
+The 2015 season is more than halfway over.

 Once -- and future -- criminologist.